You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 CREATING A PROTOCOL

-3. You can click the Import button to automatically create your protocol and proceed to Creating a Profile.
-Otherwise, you can manually define your protocol by continuing to step 4.
+2. OPTIONAL: In the Editor page, click the Import button to load your predefined profile and labware data in a CSV file.
+Refer to the Importing Labware and Profile CSV topic for more information.
+Otherwise, you can manually define your protocol by continuing to step 3.

 Cleaning Station Detail Information